green-fox-academy/sabalazs_masterwork/README.md

 # Bakery Ordering App
 Masterwork for GFA Full-stack training.
 It's a simple full-stack application for a Bakery and it's customers to place and manage pre-orders.
+[Link to original repository on Github](https://github.com/green-fox-academy/sabalazs_masterwork)

 ## Table of contents
 * [Description](#description)